West Virginia CPA requirements

 In order to earn a certified public accountant license in West Virginia, applicants must meet the following requirements.

 Minimum experience requirement

 One year of experience providing any type of service or advice involving the use of accounting, attest, compilation, management advisory, financial advisory, tax or consulting skills.

-Private practice, government, industry, not-for-profit organization, academia or public practice experience must be verified by a licensee
+Private practice, government, industry, not-for-profit organization, academia or public practice experience must be verified by a licensee.

-If the individual's initial license to practice was issued during the current calendar year, the WV CPA is exempt from securing CPE hours.
+- If the individual's initial license to practice was issued during the current calendar year, the WV CPA is exempt from securing CPE hours.
 However, the CPA must complete and return the CPE reporting form before the January 31 deadline indicating the exempt status.

-Newly licensed WV CPA must then secure and report a minimum of 40 hours the first full calendar year of licensure, a minimum of 20 hours the second calendar year and a 120-hour, three-year requirement with a minimum of four of the 120 hours in the subject of ethics during the third calendar year.
+- Newly licensed WV CPAs must then secure and report a minimum of 40 hours the first full calendar year of licensure, a minimum of 20 hours the second calendar year and a 120-hour, three-year requirement with a minimum of four of the 120 hours in the subject of ethics during the third calendar year.